Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees

 \section{Conclusion}

-This paper has developed a systematic algorithm to study stability-constrained OPF problems for DC networks under uncertainty.
-Such problems are usually intractable due to the involvement of infinitely many constraints.
+This paper has developed an algorithm for solving stability-constrained OPF problems in DC networks under uncertainty.
+Such problems are usually intractable due to infinitely many constraints.
 Our algorithm uses computationally efficient approaches to transform the problem into a tractable counterpart that resembles a traditional DN-OPF problem such that existing tools can be employed.
 We first derive a robust stability set within which any operating point is guaranteed to be robustly stable.
 We then use a sufficient condition which ensures the existence of feasible operating points in this set for all uncertainty realizations in the specified uncertainty set.
-The limited conservativeness and computational efficiency of the proposed algorithm is demonstrated using various test cases.
+Low conservativeness and high computational efficiency of the proposed algorithm are demonstrated using various test cases.
 In future research, we will investigate the application of the algorithm to DN-OPF problems with contingency constraints.